Have you heard about gender-neutral pronouns?

 What are gender-neutral pronouns?

-Gender-neutral pronouns like they/them/their have actually been used for a long time.
-Recently, with gender diversity coming into the picture, their use in the singular form has come to be accepted (especially when the subject has indicated their preference for they/them pronouns).
+You may be already familiar with gender-neutral pronouns like “they,” “their,” and “them.”
+These pronouns have been used for a long time.
+Recently, with issues on lgbtq and gender diversity coming into the picture, their use in the singular form has come to be accepted (especially when the subject has indicated their preference for they/them pronouns).
 For example:

 Dave was in the meeting today and they seemed excited.
 It has something to do with their new proposal.
 Let them tell you all about it when you meet!